ap-dev-github/ap-dev-github/README.md

 ---

 ## 🔍 About Me
+### 💭 Belived that ideas are cheap — execution defines value.

+### 🏆 Recognized at national-level hackathons including Google DSC IIT Kanpur (2nd Place, 2024) and BalkanID 80 LPA Hiring Challenge (2025).

-**💡 Passionate** about problem-solving, scalable cloud architectures, and serverless microservices.
+### 💡 Passionate** about problem-solving, scalable cloud architectures, and serverless microservices.

-**🔥 Focused** on high-performance APIs, cloud automation, and cost-effective infrastructure solutions.
+### 🔥 Focused** on high-performance APIs, cloud automation, and cost-effective infrastructure solutions.

-**⚡ Constantly learning** and implementing efficient, scalable, and production-grade systems.
+### ⚡ Constantly learning** and implementing efficient, scalable, and production-grade systems.

 ---